mtempling/asg-2019/README.md

     ove fetch <tab><tab>

 # Fetch all repositories
-Here we will issue ~45 git clones (~3GB of disk space) in parallel.
+Here we will issue ~45 git clones (3 in parallel) and this will occupy ~4GB of disk space.
 You have been warned!

     ove fetch